Airtech

 In today’s rapidly evolving industrial landscape, the key to staying competitive lies in embracing innovation and fostering connections, thus driving growth.
 This is particularly true in the composites and advanced materials industry, where technological advancements and application adoption are constantly reshaping the market.

-Fall is typically the busy season for events, which means that more often than not, attending back-to-back conferences and trade shows, or are having to make tough decisions about which event to attend, is the norm.
+Fall is typically the busy season for events, which means that more often than not, attending back-to-back conferences and trade shows, or having to make tough decisions about which event to attend, is the norm.
 This was the case for CW, which attended the Society of Plastic Engineer’s automotive composites conference and exhibition (SPE ACCE) from Sept.
 4-6 in Novi, Michigan, followed by CAMX the next week in San Diego.

-A common thread running through these events dealt with the advancement of sustainable manufacturing processes and the quest for new technologies to enable high-rate production.
+Common threads running through these events dealt with the advancement of sustainable manufacturing processes and the quest for new technologies to enable high-rate production.
 Such megatrends are difficult to talk about independently.
 For example, any discussion of AI and its growing presence in manufacturing quickly leads to a discussion about workforce trends and production efficiencies.
 Industry events afford the opportunity to explore the intricacies of such topics.

 SPE ACCE placed a focus on the future of transportation, highlighting lightweight and sustainable solutions for the manufacture of automotive components.
 The event’s programming addressed such topics as innovations in EV battery enclosures and approaching design and engineering with the entire life cycle of parts and products in mind.
 The overall message of the conference was a hopeful one that envisioned an automotive industry with fewer emissions and less waste.